-If you think you might need some more guidance regarding intermittent fasting, I would highly encourage you to book a one-on-one consultation with us because, first of all, it’s important that you’re consuming nourishing whole foods, sleeping well, managing your stress levels and making time to get out into nature and move your body.
+If you think you might need some more guidance regarding intermittent fasting, I would highly encourage you to book a consultation with your chosen healthcare professional because, first of all, it’s important that you’re consuming nourishing whole foods, sleeping well, managing your stress levels and making time to get out into nature and move your body.
 Intermittent fasting is more like the icing on the cake.

 How Do You Fast?

 There are many different ways you can fast: